victory-a/brewer-mobile/README.md

 This is a mobile app for a coffee vendor called Brewer.
 Users can log in, view the product catalog, and place orders.

 Technologies include React-native, tailwindcss, Node.js, AWS, Prisma, and PostgreSQL.
-The API for this can be found at [here](https://github.com/victory-a/brewer-api)
+The API for this can be found [here](https://github.com/victory-a/brewer-api)